microsoft/botframework-cli/packages/orchestrator/README.md

 ## `bf orchestrator`

-CLI to create encoded representation of utterances in lu files, evaluate and test training and test data and finetune an orchestrator model.
+CLI to create encoded representation of utterances in lu or tsv files, evaluate and test training and test data and finetune an orchestrator model.

 ```
 USAGE